• Skip to primary navigation

 • Dried cranberries

-• Applesauce: Unsweetened would be best to limit the sweetness, but sweetened would be great too!
+• Applesauce: Unsweetened would be best to limit the sweetness.

 • Egg: You only need two teaspoons of a lightly beaten egg.
 If you have liquid egg substitute, you could use that in its place.